tsmanner/dnd-5e-papercraft-spellcaster/README.md

 You are able to draw on your own powers of focus, and your body's spiritual essence to animate your origami.
 It allows you to augment your own physical abilities with origami creations and spells.

 ### Paper Cut
 When you hit with a weapon attack, as a (Bonus Action or Part of the Attack), you animate a piece of paper to slice alongside your weapon.
 You can add you Paper Cut dice to the damage of your attack, inflicting bonus slashing damage to the target.
 The sting of the attack imposes disadvantage on the first attack roll or saving throw made by the creature before the end of your next turn.
-You can use this feature a number of times equal to your Constitution modifier per day, minimum once.
+You can use this feature a number of times equal to your Constitution modifier (a minimum of once).
+You regain all expended uses when you finish a long rest.